This article was originally published in Nonprofit Hub Magazine.

 In many cases, the story your nonprofit needs to tell has already been told.
 But don’t worry: even if the world has already heard a similar story, they haven’t heard your version.
 Just because a potential donor is already engaged with an organization dedicated to youth development doesn’t mean that same donor won’t give to your youth development nonprofit.
 It all comes down to the way you tell your story.

 Let’s think about this in terms of famous literature (I know, I know, I was an English major in college): if readers were to discount all other twentieth century dystopian novels just because they read Orwell’s 1984, how did so many others succeed—thrive, even—during the same time period?
-The answer, of course, is that they succeeded in telling a different version of a similar story.
+The answer is that they succeeded in telling a different version of a similar story.
 For example, Bradbury’s Fahrenheit 451 is the same as Orwell’s story in that they both take place in near-future America, where a totalitarian government has taken control of nearly all aspects of daily life.
 Put simply, the settings of these stories are nearly identical.
 Yet, despite their similarities, they manage to tell wildly different stories.
 The authors found what made their stories unique and capitalized on it.
 You need to do the same.

 Now that we’ve exited our literature lesson, it’s time for you to author your own story, no matter how different from or similar to others it may be.